rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 (It will also download the officer package for you).

 Note that the GitHub page for this package does not include an **Issues** tab: https://github.com/davidgohel/officedown This means there is no way for users to file bug reports, feature requests, etc. This is definitely a developer's choice, but I'm not sure how to find a community of users for officedown questions or to get help if you suspect a bug.
-RStudio Community has a tag but only two posts as of today, one of which was never answered: https://community.rstudio.com/tag/officedown
+RStudio Community has a tag but only two posts as of today, one of which was asked by an RStudio employee and never answered :sob: : https://community.rstudio.com/tag/officedown

 Officedown works with editable graphics *by default*.
 This is huge plus for some workflows (like Shannon's), but also a huge gotcha because it depends on another package that I didn't know about and that officedown did not import for me: the [rvg package](https://davidgohel.github.io/rvg/).
 You must install it separately: